9 StairMaster Benefits, Workouts, and Form Tips

 Compared with running, stair machines are generally lower impact on ankles, knees, and hips—while still delivering a serious cardio challenge (Cleveland Clinic).
 That makes them a smart option when you want intensity without pounding.

-An illustration comparing high-impact running to the low-impact, joint-friendly nature of a stair-climber.
+An illustration comparing high-impact running, shown with a lightning bolt on the knee indicating pain, to the low-impact, joint-friendly nature of a stair-climber, depicted with a shield on the knee.

 1. Better balance and stability